|| OFFICIAL |

 CRIMINAL BACKGROUND INVESTIGATIONS

-All initial hires, including Staff, Faculty, Administrators, and non-stipendiary student workers, to the university now require a Criminal Background Check, or CBC.
-This requirement has been made effective by Kentucky law as of July 12, 2006.
-Applicants must authorize the appropriate law enforcement agency to search police records for convictions and to make results known to the Human Resource Department.
-A record of convictions will not necessarily bar an applicant from employment; however, a conviction finding will be considered in light of the position requirements.
+All initial hires, including permanent and temporary Staff, Faculty, Administrators, Graduate Students and non-stipendiary student workers, to the university require a Criminal Background Check, or CBC.
+Applicants must agree, authorize and consent to a criminal background check and to make results known to the Human Resource Department.
+A record of convictions will not necessarily bar an applicant from employment; the Office of Human Resources, in consultation with appropriate entities will evaluate the conviction to determine whether it is relevant to the specific job responsibilities of the position and whether hiring the person may constitute an unacceptable risk.
+The nature, gravity, recency and frequency of convictions and the nature of the job duties will be considered.
 For additional information regarding the CBC process and requirements, please see the Criminal Background Check Frequently Asked Questions.

 RESPONSIBLE UNIVERSITY DEPARTMENT/DIVISION